torchrl.trainers package¶

 Key Features:

-Complete training pipeline with environment setup, data collection, and optimization
+Complete pipeline: Environment setup, data collection, and optimization

-Minimal code: Complete SOTA implementation in just ~20 lines!
+Minimal code: Complete SOTA implementations in ~20 lines!

 Warning

-This is an experimental feature.
+Algorithm trainers are experimental features.
 The API may change in future versions.
-We welcome feedback and contributions to help improve this implementation!
+We welcome feedback and contributions to help improve these implementations!

 python sota-implementations/ppo_trainer/train.py